Reddit SEO: Why Conversations Are Your Brand's Secret Weapon

 You might already see where we're going with this.
 Here is what makes Reddit different from traditional SEO channels: success depends on understanding human psychology and managing reputation, not just technical optimisation.

 Social proof is marketing 101.
-People seek to share decision responsibility.
+People want to share decision responsibility.
 It's a way of validating they're not making a terrible choice.
 "I talked to my friend and they said it was good" provides psychological comfort that marketing copy will struggle to replicate.
 But Reddit threads offer that validation at scale.

 There's also the journey aspect.
 When someone researches a purchase, they rarely start with the right question.
 They think they need "the best vacuum" when what they really need is "a vacuum that won't void my carpet warranty."
 Reddit's conversational format allows people to work through layers of their actual problem and discover valuable insights they didn't know they needed.